-- i) Procedures the organisation will use to determine when FAA-approved data is required (procedures for determining what is a major repair or a major alteration as detailed in 14 CFR part 43 Appendix A). - ii) Procedures for obtaining FAA-approved data for major repairs and/or major alterations; and - iii) Forms used for recording major repairs and/or major alterations (i.e., FAA Form 337, customer's work order, or any records required by an air carrier). - d) Include procedures the organisation will follow to ensure that an English version of FAA Form 337 is provided directly to the FAA when required. - e) Include the title of each person responsible for completing and submitting FAA Form 337 to the FAA.
+- i) Procedures the organization will use to determine when FAA-approved data is required (procedures for determining what is a major repair or a major alteration as detailed in 14 CFR part 43 Appendix A). - ii) Procedures for obtaining FAA-approved data for major repairs and/or major alterations; and - iii) Forms used for recording major repairs and/or major alterations (i.e., FAA Form 337, customer's work order, or any records required by an air carrier). - d) Include procedures the organization will follow to ensure that an English version of FAA Form 337 is provided directly to the FAA when required. - e) Include the title of each person responsible for completing and submitting FAA Form 337 to the FAA.

-12. COMPLIANCE WITH U.S. AIR CARRIER CONTINUOUS AIRWORTHINESS MAINTENANCE PROGRAMME (CAMP) OR 14 CFR PART 125 OPERATOR INSPECTION PROGRAMME a) Procedure.
-This procedure will describe that the organisation will comply with appropriate portions of a U.S. air carrier's Continuous Airworthiness Maintenance Programme (CAMP) or part 125 operator's manual as provided by that operator, manufacturers' manuals, ICA, and the U.S. operator's instructions to the organisation; and
+12. COMPLIANCE WITH U.S. AIR CARRIER CONTINUOUS AIRWORTHINESS MAINTENANCE PROGRAM (CAMP) OR 14 CFR PART 125 OPERATOR INSPECTION PROGRAM

-- (1) The procedures the organisation uses to ensure that its personnel have been properly trained and qualified to perform work in accordance with the customer or air carrier requirements. - (2) State that the organisation understands that any deviation from these manuals or instructions will require documented approval from the operator. - (3) The U.S. Air Carrier should provide a letter accepting the AMO's maintenance procedures that are different from the Air Carrier's CAMP procedure.
+- a) Procedure.
+This procedure will describe that the organization will comply with appropriate portions of a U.S. air carrier's Continuous Airworthiness Maintenance Program (CAMP) or 14 CFR part 125 operator's manual as provided by that operator, manufacturers' manuals, ICA, and the U.S. operator's instructions to the organization; and - (1) The procedures the organization uses to ensure that its personnel have been properly trained and qualified to perform work in accordance with the customer or air carrier requirements. - (2) State that the organization understands that any deviation from these manuals or instructions will require documented approval from the operator. - (3) The U.S. air carrier should provide a letter accepting the AMO's maintenance procedures that are different from the Air Carrier's CAMP procedure.

-NOTE: Under 14 CFR part 145, § 145.205, the AMO is required to comply with the Air Carrier's CAMP.
+NOTE: Under 14 CFR part 145, § 145.205, the AMO is required to comply with the air carrier's CAMP.
 This is a major change from the old 14 CFR part 145.
-This change requires the AMO to comply with the carrier's requirements, for example, shelf life of expendable materials, tool and equipment calibration intervals, etc., in acordance with the carrier's CAMP.
-This is normally accomplished by the carrier auditing the AMO and providing the AMO with a letter accepting the AMO's processes and procedures as meeting or exceeding the carrier's requirements.
+This change requires the AMO to comply with the air carrier's requirements, for example, shelf life of expendable materials, tool and equipment calibration intervals, etc., in accordance with the air carrier's CAMP.
+This is normally accomplished by the air carrier auditing the AMO and providing the AMO with a letter accepting the AMO's processes and procedures as meeting or exceeding the air carrier's requirements.
 It is imperative that the AMO receive and retain copies of the letter from the air carrier and have the letter available for review by the AA or FAA.